2019-20 AP Course Audit: What You’ll Need to Do

 This is the core document for this course and is updated for the 2019-20 school year.
 New unit guides clearly lay out suggested thematic course content and skills and recommend sequencing and pacing for them throughout the year.
 The CED also more clearly outlines how material will be assessed on the exam, provides instructional strategies, and gives information on the AP Program in general.

 Creating Your Syllabus

 AP German Language and Culture curricular requirements:

 - The teacher uses German almost exclusively in class and encourages students to do likewise.

-- The course provides opportunities for students to demonstrate their proficiency in spoken and written Presentational Communication in the Intermediate to Pre-Advanced* range.
+- The course provides opportunities for students to engage in interdisciplinary course content and develop skills through the 6 required themes.